-As the basic model of strongly nonlinear oscillations, we consider the competitive Lotka-Volterra model, which describes the temporal evolution of $n$ biological species competing for common resources.
+To illustrate the spectral stability correspondence in a strongly nonlinear oscillatory setting, we consider the competitive Lotka-Volterra model, which describes the temporal evolution of $n$ biological species competing for common resources.
 The dynamics is governed by the system of ODEs

-Here $u_i(t)$ is the suitably normalized number of individuals of the $i$-th species at time $t$, $r_i$ is the intrinsic growth rate of the $i$-th species, and $ \alpha_{ij}$ are the interaction coefficients that measure the extent to which the $j$-th species affects the growth rate of the $i$-th species \cite{CantrellCosner}.
+Here $u_i(t)$ is the normalized number of individuals of the $i$-th species at time $t$, $r_i$ is the intrinsic growth rate of the $i$-th species, and $ \alpha_{ij}$ are the interaction coefficients that measure the extent to which the $j$-th species affects the growth rate of the $i$-th species \cite{CantrellCosner}.
 For $n=3$, the system (\ref{LV}), after a proper rescaling, takes the form:

 The characteristic feature of system (\ref{LV3}) is the existence of three invariant manifolds $u_1=0$, $u_2=0$ and $u_3=0$, which bound the biologically meaningful region $u_j\geq 0$, $j=1,2,3$.
-For definite relations between the coefficient $\alpha_j$ and $\beta_j$, there exist heteroclinic trajectories connecting one-species saddle points in each of the manifolds, which together form a {\it robust} heteroclinic cycle \cite{MayLeonard, Coste, Chi}.
-In \cite{Coste}, it has been shown that in the case of non-equal growth rates $r_i$, this system can have three kinds of attractors: a coexistence state of equilibrium (none of the variables equals zero), a limit cycle, and a heteroclinic cycle.
-Note that in the special case $r_1=r_2=r_3=r$, which is called the May-Leonard system~\cite{MayLeonard}, the dynamics is different: for that system, it was proven \cite{Chi} that for parameters that satisfy the relation
+For certain relations among the coefficients $\alpha_j$ and $\beta_j$, there exist heteroclinic trajectories connecting one-species saddle points in each of the manifolds, which together form a {\it robust} heteroclinic cycle \cite{Coste1979, Chi,MayLeonard}.
+In \cite{Coste1979}, it has been shown that in the case of unequal growth rates $r_i$, this system can have three possible types of attractors: a coexistence state of equilibrium (none of the variables equals zero), a limit cycle, and a heteroclinic cycle.
+Note that in the special case $r_1=r_2=r_3=r$, which is called the May-Leonard system~\cite{MayLeonard, Sorin2025}, the dynamics are different: for that system, it was proven \cite{Chi} that for parameters that satisfy the relation

 there exists an attracting two-dimensional invariant manifold with a continuum of periodic solutions on it.